 Crocodiles have a ‘V’ shaped, longer snout.
 Their upper jaw is about the same size as lower jaw and their lower teeth are displayed outside the upper jaw when the mouth is closed (especially noticeable is the huge fourth tooth).

 Their upper teeth display outside the lower jaw.
 Their salt glands are located on their tongues and excrete excess salt.
 Their sensory pits are located over most of its entire body.

-Both living species of Alligator also tend to be darker in colour than the Crocodile, often nearly black.
-However, colour is very dependent on the water.
+Both living species of Alligator also tend to be darker in color than the Crocodile, often nearly black.
+However, color is very dependent on the water.
 Algae-laden waters produce greener Alligators whereas Alligators from waters with a lot of tannic acid from overhanging trees are often darker (although the Chinese alligator has some light patterning).